nightmare224/url-shortner/README.md

 # Project Layout

 We provide two deployments methods for the URL shortener project.
 The first one is on **Docker**.
 The second one is on **Kubernetes**.
 The source code of url-shortener project is under `url-shortener/url-shortener/` directory.
-The deployment script is under `url-shortener/deployment/` directory.
+The deployment script for Docker (assignment 3.1) is under `url-shortener/deployment/docker` directory, and the deployment script for Kubernetes (assignment 3.2) is under `url-shortener/deployment/kubernetes` directory.
 Below is the rough directory layout of our project.

 ```
 url-shortener/